BM7109 - Introduction to Clinical Genetics (2021/22)

-1. Demonstrate an understanding of the processes of prenatal diagnosis by
+1. Demonstrate though completion of the quizzes an understanding of the processes of prenatal diagnosis by

 molecular biological techniques and the how risk to progeny is assessed and communicated and show an understanding of complex molecular techniques and when they should be applied in a clinical genetic setting.

 2. Apply critical thinking to the analysis of clinical genetic problems with respect

 to identification of disease genes and show an appreciation of the sensitive ethical and social considerations required when advising parents in clinical genetics context.